 Cashing Out or Dividing Investment Accounts

-Paying any taxes or penalties that might be assessed for early retirement withdrawals.
+This process involves paying any taxes or penalties that might be assessed for early retirement withdrawals.
 These are usually avoided by entering into a qualified domestic relations order, whereby the judge orders the split.
 The assets going to the other spouse are rolled over into a tax-deferred instrument in his or her name.

 Packing and Moving Costs Plus Paying Rent or Mortgage Cost

 If you’re the spouse staying behind in the marital home, you may find it necessary to hire a third party for jobs your spouse once did.
-For example, you may hire a lawn service, a cleaner, a babysitter or nanny, or someone else to help you keep up with the household until you can find your new groove.
+For example, you may hire a lawn care service, a housekeeper, a babysitter or nanny, or someone else to help you keep up with the household until you can find your new groove.

 Property Division Expenses